The Fundementals

 Atmospheric Refraction

-To understand refraction, which is the atmospheric bending of the radio path away from a straight line, we need to remember Snell's law.
+To understand refraction, which is the atmospheric bending of the radio path away from a straight line, we need to remember Snell's law:

-Willebrord Snel van Royen (1580–1626) was a Dutch astronomer and mathematician and is most famous for his law of refraction now known as Snell's law.
-In 1617 he reported on an experiment to measure the distance between Alkmaar and Bergen op Zoom which are separated by one degree with the aim of determining the radius of the Earth.
-He measured one degree to be equal to 107.4 km. which was only 3km out.
+Willebrord Snel van Royen (1580–1626) was a Dutch astronomer and mathematician and is most famous for his law of refraction, which is now known as "Snell's law".
+In 1617 he reported on an experiment to measure the distance between Alkmaar and Bergen op Zoom which are separated geographically by one degree with the aim of determining the radius of the Earth.
+He measured one degree to be equal to 107.4 km, which was only 3km out.
 He also developed new method for calculating π.
 He discovered his law of refraction in 1621.

 Refractive index vs Height